Endoscopic Ultrasound (EUS)

 For an endoscopic ultrasound (EUS) of the upper gastrointestinal tract, you should have nothing to eat or drink, not even water, usually six hours before the examination.
 Your doctor will tell you when to start this fasting.

 Please advise Queensland Gastroenterology of all medications prior to your procedure.

-You will receive sedatives intravenously to help you relax.
+You will receive twilight sedation.
 You will most likely begin by lying on your left side.
 After you receive sedatives, the procedure will commence.
 The instrument does not interfere with your ability to breathe.
-The actual examination generally takes between 30 to 60 minutes.
+The actual examination generally takes between 30 and 60 minutes.

 If you received sedatives, you will be monitored in the recovery area until most of the sedative medication’s effects have worn off.
 Your throat might be sore.
 You might feel bloated because of the air and water that were introduced during the examination.
 You’ll be able to eat after you leave the procedure area, unless you’re instructed otherwise.

 Your doctor will inform you of the results of the procedure that day, but the results of some tests will take longer.
 Expect to be in the hospital for a total of 3 to 4 hours.